BUILT ENVIRONMENT JOURNAL

-In July, the Court of Appeal handed down a much-anticipated judgment in the case of URS Corporation v BDW Trading Ltd [2023] EWCA Civ 772.
+In May, the Supreme Court handed down a much-anticipated judgment in the case of URS Corporation Ltd v BDW Trading Ltd [2025] UKSC 21.
+This dismisses the appeal by URS and affirms the Court of Appeal's judgment of July 2023.

-The ruling has made it easier for developers of residential buildings that have incurred costs in remediating unsafe dwellings to recover such costs from those that carried out the defective works.
+The ruling has made it easier for developers of residential buildings that have incurred costs in remediating unsafe dwellings to recover these from the parties that carried out the defective works.

-It has done so by confirming that the extended limitation periods introduced by the Building Safety Act 2022 have retrospective effect, and apply even to claims that are already the subject of live proceedings.
+It has done so by confirming that the extended limitation periods introduced by the Building Safety Act 2022 have retrospective effect, and apply not only to claims under the Defective Premises Act 1972 but also to related negligence and contribution claims, as well as those that are already the subject of live proceedings.

-The ruling also confirms that developers can claim for remediation costs under the Civil Liability (Contribution) Act 1978, even where they are not themselves the subject of claims by third parties.
+The ruling further confirms that developers can claim for remediation costs under the Civil Liability (Contribution) Act 1978, even where they are not themselves the subject of claims by third parties.

 Developer prompted to remediate flats retrospectively

-In URS, housing developer BDW Trading had engaged construction engineering firm URS Corporation to design two residential developments, one on the Isle of Dogs in London and the other in Leicester.
+In the present URS case, housing developer BDW Trading had engaged construction engineering firm URS Corporation to design two residential developments, one on the Isle of Dogs in London and the other in Leicester.

 Building works for the London apartments were completed in or around February 2008, and the Leicester apartments in or around October 2012.